-- Life expectancy: 12–15 years
+- Life expectancy: 13–15 years

 They have black or brown noses, and their ears are long and wide.

 Their eyes are slightly rounded, and the eye color can vary depending on the coat color (bright yellow is considered a fault, according to American Kennel Club standards).

 Coat colors include liver, brown and chocolate.
 There may be patches of white on the chest and toes (for conformation purposes, white patches are considered faults, according to the AKC).

-2. Where They Came From
+2. Where American Water Spaniels Came From

-The exact details of American Water Spaniels’ origin are unknown, but their ancestors are believed to include Irish Water Spaniels, Curly-Coated Retrievers, Field Spaniels and Old English Water Spaniels.
-The breed was developed in the 1800s in Wisconsin and was a favorite of hunters because of the dogs’ versatility.
+The exact details of the American Water Spaniel’s origin are unknown, but the breed’s ancestors are believed to include Irish Water Spaniels, Curly-Coated Retrievers, Field Spaniels and Old English Water Spaniels (now extinct).

-The United Kennel Club recognized the American Water Spaniel in 1920.
-The breed was added to the AKC in 1940 and named the state dog of Wisconsin in 1986.
+The United Kennel Club recognized the breed in 1920.
+The breed was then added to the AKC in 1940 and named the state dog of Wisconsin in 1986.

-3. How Friendly Are They?
+3. How Friendly Are American Water Spaniels?

 They are great with children and get along with other animals, although they may chase after game animals if they previously hunted.

 They “have been known to go into a prolonged barking frenzy over things like songbirds feeding in the back yard, squirrels foraging for nuts or a shoe dropped on the floor.”

 4. Is This the Right Dog for You?

 HIGH: American Water Spaniels are fine swimmers and hunters.
-They’re pretty adaptable to various terrains.
+They’re adaptable to various terrains.
 Although they could feasibly live in an apartment, a yard would better suit their lifestyle.

-MEDIUM: A few common health problems include:
+MEDIUM: A few common health problems with American Water Spaniels include:

 - Hip dysplasia